marcospgp/chainference/docs/reputation-system.md

 ## How do we avoid malicious user feedback

-Users running a server may want to falsely lower the reputation of competing servers, by:
+Users running a server would be incentivized to lower the reputation of competitors by submitting false feedback.

-- falsely flagging responses
-- submitting false comparisons preferring their own servers over competitors

-The incentive for this is weak from the start simply because each transaction costs money.
+This incentive is however weakened by how each transaction costs money.
 The more solid a server's reputation, the more expensive it would be to affect it.

 However, this means younger servers may be more vulnerable to this kind of attack.

 This could be circumvented by allowing servers to retract flagged responses in exchange for returning the payment.
 This however introduces strong incentives for:

 - malicious users to flag every response, in the chance it is made free of charge
 - malicious servers to retract every flagged response, in order to maintain an undeserved pristine reputation

-Circumventing the first bad incentive by allowing servers to blacklist users would only strengthen the second, so it is not a good idea.
+Circumventing the first bad incentive by allowing servers to blacklist users would only strengthen the second, so it is also not a good idea.

 Thankfully, we may be able to circumvent this altogether: because only younger servers with weaker reputations are vulnerable to false flag attacks, these can be defended by simply restarting the server with a new account.